Sefray/Sefray/README.md

 I am a computer science student specializing in **Artificial Intelligence** & **Data Science**, and **Research** at EPITA.
 On this profile, you can view my current projects and past achievements in these fields.
 (As I am still student and the project are still going through, only the finished one are currently available.)

 The following list includes my ongoing projects:
-- Android Application using a fine tuned yolov5 for plastic detection in a river
 - Reproduction of the result presented in a survey about Visual Object Tracking
 - Implementation of the SVM from scratch